 Fields of horses with barely any room twixt them… kicking up dust and snorting, barely able to keep from taking off again and chasing the horizon.
 These were the sort of animals that snatched grass off the ground at full speed and drank the rain as it fell.
 About one in every hundred looked bred for big men and stood fifteen feet high at the shoulder.
 All the reins came together at the back of the herd into a dense black tangle of fibers connected to the sturdiest wagon-buildings.

 Only a few of the structures were more than a floor or two tall.
 They all had canvas supported by wood beams instead of proper walls, but that didn’t stop them from mimicking every vital structure of the West’s great cities.
-As I rested against a post, off to the side of the city, and caught my breath I examined its highest points: a bell tower, some kind of capitol building with a pleated canvas dome, and pile of silvery coal big enough to be called a mountain.
+As I rested against a post off to the side of the city and caught my breath, I examined its highest points: a bell tower, some kind of capitol building with a pleated canvas dome, and a pile of silvery coal big enough to be called a mountain.
 They probably used it in their stoves and things.

 A normal way in would’ve been splendid, but it didn’t work out that way.
 When I tried to board a fella with a rifle practically stuck it up my nose and told me that without proof of Galloposa citizenship or marriage there weren’t a chance in Hell I would be in city limits when the horses started athundering again.
 I threw my hands up and said I didn’t want no trouble.
 An opportunity didn’t present until two miles down the line.